-Did you know you can borrow against your current investment property portfolio to buy another.
-In this situation you will need a 20% down payment, this is going to be the requested amount from your lender to invest in additional investment properties.
-Many investors use a local credit union which turns out to be great resources for good interest rates and ease of loan with the application and getting what’s called an equity line credit on your qualified investment property portfolio.
+Did you know you can borrow against your current investment property portfolio to buy another?
+In this situation, you will need a 20% down payment, this is going to be the requested amount from your lender to invest in additional investment properties.
+Many investors use a local credit union which turns out to be a great resource for good interest rates and ease of loan with the application and getting what’s called an equity line credit on your qualified investment property portfolio.
 So if you currently had current investments in your portfolio, you could borrow against that with that equity line of credit.

 Typically this is going to be a 75% loan to value on that property and you can get a nice line of credit.
 Another option would be to do a cash out refinance and you can work with the lender on what is required to get that done.
 You can also get the low interest rates in today’s market.

 So you may be asking how do I know what my equity is currently in either my current rental or on my primary home?
 Well our real estate team can provide you with that accurate evaluation of your current primary home or investments within the Denver metro area.
 We invite you to work with one of our lender partners and they can provide you with a snapshot of your monthly costs and the value of your loan.

 What you want to look at are three things for all investors.
 The first one is what most people look at immediately and that is the cash flow.
 So you have your expenses on your investment property that we can go through with you, like what those expenses would be and whatever is left would be cashflow.
 That’s money in your pocket.

 Some people like to call it mailbox money, but it’s just what comes in each month.
 The second piece is principal reduction and that is what your tenant is helping you with.
 When you have your occupied rental, your tenant is paying down that loan principal every month.
 This is a great benefit for you over time.